ORESoftware/r2g/README.md

 # Basic usage / Getting started

+You can use r2g with zero-config - you just need to implement a single function. <br>
-All you have to do is execute this in a shell at the root of your project:
+To start, execute this in a shell at the root of your project:

 ```bash
 $ r2g run